-- Organizations Improve while doing their regular work; Improvement Stories are championed by the Organization's Scrum Masters and compete against normal Stories for prioritization. - When Organizations Transform, however, the Transformation is their regular work; any other work is done merely to aid in the Transformation - usually by validating that the Transformation is (or is not) having the expected results.
+- Organizations Improve while doing their regular work; Improvement Stories are championed by the Organization's Scrum Masters and compete against normal Stories for prioritization. - When Organizations Transform, however, the Transformation is their regular work; most of the other work being done aids in the Transformation usually by validating that the Transformation is (or is not) having the expected results.